The Best Cities for Musicians and Careers in Music

-"It's Not Just Nashville"
+It's Not Just Nashville

-- If you want to work on the business side of the music industry—and you don't want to start your own business - then living someplace where there are music companies is a must.
+- If you want to work on the business side of the music industry—and you don't want to start your own business◊then living someplace where there are music companies is a must.
 You don't necessarily have to move to a booming music capital, but if there aren't ANY music related businesses where you live, where will you work?

 - You'll be a very small fish in a very big pond.
 For musicians, that can make getting noticed that much harder—think of London as a good example.
 Sure, there are tons of places to play and a bustling music scene, but that also means there is an overwhelming amount of competition.

-- Likewise, if you're trying to get a music related job, competition will be fierce.
+- Likewise, if you're trying to get a music-related job, competition will be fierce.

 What's the Alternative?

-What's the alternative, then?
+OK, so then what are the alternatives?
 If you live far away from a city with a thriving music scene, then you'll need to create your own.
-For musicians, this means reaching out to other musicians in your area and working together to put on shows, trade contacts and more.
+For musicians, this means reaching out to other musicians in your area and working together to put on shows, trade contacts, and more.
 If you'd like to work on the business side of things, this means starting your own business and working with the musicians in town to develop opportunities together.

 You'll also need to take full advantage of the social networking opportunities to reach out to other people working in the music industry and develop relationships online that you might develop in person if you lived in a music industry center.

 The bottom line is that many people with music careers do not live in music centers, and moving to one isn't a must.
 But you do need to work hard at developing your own opportunities and use the internet and social media to make business connections that aren't in your backyard.